HerreraManuel/Group1/README.md

 ### 1.Introduction:
 <a name="purpose"></a>
 ##### 1.1 Purpose
-    This Windows Desktop Application will allow the programmer to check the character count, word count, line count, comment count, and source line of code count by providing the Github URL along with the file type.
+    This This Cross-Platform (Windows, Mac OS, Linux) Application will allow the programmer to check the character count, word count, line count, comment count, and source line of code count by providing the Github URL along with the file type.
 The user is able to select which count they would like to view by clicking the appropriate check boxes listed.
 <a name="scope"></a>
 ##### 1.2 Scope
     The user can only ask for the metrics listed above.
 They are